dttrugman/GrowClust3D.jl/README.md

 ---

-The `examples/` directory has two different Julia (.jl) "run" scripts: `run_growclust3D.jl
+The `examples/` directory has two different Julia (.jl) "run/driver" scripts: `run_growclust3D.jl` as a reference example for typical usage on a single processor, and `run_growclust3D-MP.jl` which is similar in spirit but designed for multiprocessing.

-along with four different example input (.inp) files.
-Any of the input files can be paired with either of the run scripts.
+In addition, there are four different example input (.inp) files.
+Any of the input files can be paired with either of the two run scripts.
+The example input files are as follows:

-Two of the scripts are simple examples of serial programming without bootstrapping for uncertainty quantification.
-One of these emulates the classic Fortran90 implementation with 1D layered velocity models, and can be used with either internal ray tracing or with pre-computed NonLinLoc travel time grids.
-These two example cases can be run using the commands:
+-

+- exam

 `julia run_growclust_classic1D.jl example.trace1D.inp`